 Similarities between World War II and Cold War era Soviet propaganda and Russian propaganda today and its influence on U.S. politics and media are too obvious to be ignored.
-They are in fact strikingly similar in their techniques, derogatory labels applied to enemies and their disruptive effect on how news media functioned then and functions now in democratic societies.
-From World War II to today, American statesmen, intellectuals and journalists, both on the left and on the right, but initially for many decades mostly on the left and now increasingly on the right, have been deceived by Russian propaganda into making political decisions that harmed America’s values and national interests.
-It started out with the now almost completely forgotten collusion between the left-leaning propagandists of the Roosevelt administration at the Voice of America (VOA) to help Stalin establish control over East Central Europe and to defeat his anti-communist enemies.
+They are, in fact, strikingly similar in their techniques, derogatory labels applied to enemies, and their disruptive effect on how news media functioned then and functions now in democratic societies.
+From World War II to today, American statesmen, intellectuals, and journalists, both on the left, and on the right, but initially for many decades mostly on the left and now increasingly on the right, have been deceived by Russian propaganda into making political decisions that harmed America’s values and national interests.
+It started with the now almost completely forgotten collusion between the left-leaning propagandists of the Roosevelt administration at the Voice of America (VOA) to help Stalin establish control over East Central Europe and defeat his anti-communist enemies.

-This was by far the greatest collaboration between the Executive Branch and a foreign power hostile to the United States and its constitutional democracy although at the time a valuable military ally against Nazi Germany.
-The deception continued during various periods of the Cold War when U.S. officials, both Republicans and Democrats, muted the Voice of America in response to propaganda pressure from the Kremlin.
-It continues today with U.S. government officials of the Broadcasting Board of Governors (BBG) in charge of the Voice of America and Radio Free Europe/Radio Liberty (RFE/RL), the majority of them Democrats, failing to expose quickly and counter effectively when it still could have had a desired impact, one of the biggest Russian propaganda and disinformation offensives against American democracy and its electoral system that, along with many other factors, may have cost Hillary Clinton the presidency.
+This was by far the most significant collaboration between the Executive Branch and a foreign power hostile to the United States and its constitutional democracy, although at the time, a valuable military ally against Nazi Germany.
+The deception continued during various periods of the Cold War when U.S. officials, both Republicans, and Democrats, muted the Voice of America in response to propaganda pressure from the Kremlin.
+It continues today with U.S. government officials of the Broadcasting Board of Governors (BBG) [since 2018 renamed the U.S. Agency for Global Media (USAGM)] in charge of the Voice of America and Radio Free Europe/Radio Liberty (RFE/RL), the majority of them Democrats, failing to expose quickly and counter effectively when it still could have had the desired impact, one of the biggest Russian propaganda and disinformation offensives against American democracy and its electoral system that, along with many other factors, may have cost Hillary Clinton the presidency.

-This most stunning failure by the BBG federal government bureaucracy in charge of U.S. international radio, TV and Internet outreach has received hardly any attention from mainstream American media.
-U.S. media reports that have appeared recently were I suspect in most cases inspired by BBG officials, some of whom are indeed experts in self-serving domestic propaganda and have longstanding contacts with mainstream liberal media.
-The chief purpose of these PR articles was to obscure the fact that VOA and Radio Liberty have been defeated in the information war with Russia and China, as well as Iran.
+This most spectacular failure by the BBG [now USAGM] federal government bureaucracy in charge of U.S. international radio, TV, and Internet outreach has received hardly any attention from mainstream American media.
+U.S. media reports that have appeared recently were, I suspect, in most cases inspired by BBG officials, some of whom are indeed experts in self-serving domestic propaganda and have longstanding contacts with mainstream liberal media.
+The chief purpose of these PR articles was to obscure the fact that VOA and Radio Liberty have been defeated in the information war with Russia, China, and Iran.
 Not even President Obama bothered to grant VOA an exit interview in 2016.
 He never once mentioned the Broadcasting Board of Governors in connection with countering Russian or ISIS propaganda.
 RFE, RL, and VOA during the Cold War would have been the first ones highlighted by any U.S. president speaking out on such a topic.
 There was never any mention in any of the promotional U.S. media reports of the BBG’s failure to discover and warn public opinion about the Russian interference in the U.S. election or about its dismal online audience reach in Russia, far below that of the few remaining independent Russian news websites, such as MEDUZA or Dozhd, also known as TV Rain.
-1 At one time, however, both VOA and Radio Liberty were powerful weapons against Soviet propaganda.
+1 At one time, however, VOA and Radio Liberty were powerful weapons against Soviet propaganda.
 During the Cold War, Radio Free Europe and Radio Liberty almost never failed in their commitment to democracy and human rights.

-VOA bans against some of the same individuals were either ordered by U.S. policy makers, as in Alexandr Solzhenitsyn’s case, but quite often, in the case of less known opponents of communism, imposed by ideologically-driven VOA managers and editors acting on their own.
-These practices have become again increasingly common now under the Broadcasting Board of Governors and Voice of America leaders, some of whom, especially among the Democrats, are the present day Armand Hammers.
+VOA bans against some of the same individuals were either ordered by U.S. policymakers, as in Alexandr Solzhenitsyn’s case, but quite often, in the case of less known opponents of Communism, imposed by ideologically-driven VOA managers and editors acting on their own.
+These practices have become again increasingly common now under the Broadcasting Board of Governors [U.S. Agency for Global Media] and Voice of America leaders, some of whom, especially among the Democrats, are the present-day Armand Hammers.
 He was an American industrialist known for his close business ties to the Soviet Union and its leaders.
-Some of the BBG officials and executives have been known to engage in doing corporate business or have family investments in Russia and China–a conflict of interest situation that would not have been tolerated during the Cold War.
+Some of the BBG officials and executives have been known to engage in doing corporate business or have family investments in Russia and China — a conflict of interest situation that would not have been tolerated during the Cold War.

 Those in charge of U.S. international broadcasting now who have corporate business interests in Russia or China might be less aggressive in pushing for investigative reporting on Russian President Vladimir Putin’s or Chinese efforts at destabilizing American politics.
-They might be also less aggressive in advocating measures that might result in closing down or scaling down RL or VOA news bureaus in Moscow and Beijing.
-Disclosures of corruption and scandals could lead to sanctions which might affect personal business interests of these BBG and VOA officials.
-There is abundant historical evidence that such personal considerations, in the past mostly ideological and now also economic, were just as powerful if not more powerful in leading to censorship at the Voice of America than foreign policy-driven directives from the White House or the State Department.
-The banning by VOA of the Russian Nobel Prize-winning writer Alexandr Solzhenitsyn in the 1970s was driven by U.S. foreign policy, but it was also made in response to Soviet propaganda and pressure on U.S. policy makers.
+They might also be less aggressive in advocating measures that might result in closing down or scaling down RL or VOA news bureaus in Moscow and Beijing.
+Disclosures of corruption and scandals could lead to sanctions that might affect the personal business interests of these BBG and VOA officials.
+There is abundant historical evidence that such personal considerations, in the past primarily ideological and now also economic, were just as influential if not more powerful in leading to censorship at the Voice of America than foreign policy-driven directives from the White House or the State Department.
+The banning by VOA of the Russian Nobel Prize-winning writer Alexandr Solzhenitsyn in the 1970s was driven by U.S. foreign policy, but it was also made in response to Soviet propaganda and pressure on U.S. policymakers.